cneben/react-maplibre-standalone/README.md

 ![react-maplibre-standalone](./doc/screenshots/maplibre-standalone.jpeg)

 `react-maplibre-standalone` is a React MapLibre visualization demonstration using local only GIS data with no API-key or dependency on third-party service.
 Repository could be used as a sample for a standalone map visualisation application or in an airgapped environment.
+This tutorial is WIP, see the Github issues.

 Our objective is to build a Maplibre web application with the following features:
   1. A vector OSM layer.